ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 * CBOR Key: This field contains the value used as CBOR map key of the item.
 The value MUST be unique.
 The value is an unsigned integer or a negative integer.
 Different ranges of values use different registration policies {{RFC8126}}.
 Integer values from -256 to 255 are designated as "Standards Action With Expert Review".
 Integer values from -65536 to -257 and from 256 to 65535 are designated as "Specification Required".
 Integer values greater than 65535 are designated as "Expert Review".
 Integer values less than -65536 are marked as "Private Use".

-* Value Type: This field contains the allowable CBOR data types for values of this item, or a pointer to the registry that defines its type, when that depends on another item.
+* CBOR Type: This field contains the allowable CBOR data types for values of this item, or a pointer to the registry that defines its type, when that depends on another item.

 * Reference: This field contains a pointer to the public specification for the item.